The G-dynamics of the QCPB theory

-In this section, the imaginary geomenergy is defined based on the G-dynamics, by using this new concept, we can better give a presentation for the covariant dynamics, ect. \begin{definition} \cite{3} The imaginary geomenergy is defined by ${{E}^{\left( \operatorname{Im} \right)}}\left( \hat{w} \right)=\sqrt{-1}\hbar \hat{w}$, where $\hat{w}$ means G-dynamics. \end{definition} It is clear that the covariant dynamics leads us to a complete quantum system in which the state of the system is represented by two separated dynamic quantum system, the covariant dynamics can be totally pictured in the form below
+Note that the G-dynamics in terms of $\hat{H}^{\left( cl \right)}$ describes the quantum rotation of the manifolds space in a certainty quantum system, its eigenvalues represent the frequency spectrum.
+As the formulation of G-dynamics shows, it's obvious to see that the imaginary geomenergy can be accordingly defined based on the G-dynamics, by using this new concept, we can better give a presentation for the covariant dynamics, ect. \begin{definition} \cite{3} Based on the G-dynamics $\hat{w}$, then the imaginary geomenergy is induced by ${{E}^{\left( \operatorname{Im} \right)}}\left( \hat{w} \right)=\sqrt{-1}\hbar \hat{w}={{\left[ s,\hat{H} \right]}_{QPB}}$. \end{definition} It is clear that the covariant dynamics leads us to a complete quantum system in which the state of the system is represented by two separated dynamic quantum system, the covariant dynamics can be totally pictured in the form below

 With the imaginary geomenergy defined above, then covariant dynamics is rewritten in the form

 As a consequence of the imaginary geomenergy, we can say that imaginary geomenergy is a new kind of Hamiltonian operator.